FeeZotter/SimpleViteVueExpressExampleByMe/README.md

 install node.js from their official website

-## how to test the server funktionality
+## how to test the server functionality

 open folder "backend" in a console/terminal